What Are The Game Of Thrones Season 8 Episode Titles?

-Game Of Thrones may have made its triumphant return after a year and a half of silence, but there's still one thing the show is making committed fans wait for: episode titles.
-When the season 8 premiere dropped in the early hours of Monday morning, it was simply called "Game of Thrones 68" until HBO updated the name after the episode aired with "Winterfell."
+Game Of Thrones may have made its triumphant return after a year and a half of silence, but there's still one thing the HBO show is making fans wait for: episode titles.
+When the season 8 premiere dropped on Sunday night, it was simply called "Game of Thrones 68" until HBO updated the name after the episode aired with "Winterfell."

 I mean, yes, this name is fitting, since most of the episode involved long-anticipated reunions at the Stark family home, but there's no reason it shouldn't have been released before the episode aired.
-In the past, titles were released ahead of time as a way for fans to start theorising what was to come.
-Since we've been starved for Game Of Thrones content until now, it feels almost cruel to deny audiences that similar courtesy — unless the titles don't mean anything this season.
+In the past, titles were released ahead of time as a way for fans to start theorizing what was to come.
+Since we've been starved for GOT content until now, it feels almost cruel to deny audiences that similar courtesy — unless the titles don't mean anything this season.

 Advertisement